 Use a suitable JavaScript framework along with HTML and CSS: When designing your website, using HTML and CSS is the safest method.
 However, using JavaScript will make your site appealing to users.
 You need to use a suitable JavaScript framework for your website.
 A crawler can now render over 1000 web platform features, making SEO easier.

 Links provide valuable context to Google that is integral to SEO: Google takes your internal links as a signal of the importance and meaning of each of your web pages.
-This is why you should never have “orphaned pages” on your website and why pillar content pages must be linked in the page itself and throughout your website — it gives it context and helps Google better crawl and makes sense of the on-page material.
+This is why you should never have “orphaned pages” on your website and why pillar content pages must be linked in the page itself and throughout your website — it gives it context and helps Google better crawl and make sense of the on-page material.

 Each level should be a deeper dive into the pages above that: Ultimately, Google’s algorithms cater to what’s best for the user – the best content, the best site speed, and the best site structure.
 If you’re doing what’s best for the user, delivering quality in the easiest, most effective way possible to increase SEO.
 After all, Google’s bots crawl your website very similar to how a user might browse your website if they were trying to make sense of what it’s all about.
 It then uses those observations to determine your ranking.

 Additionally, ensure your categories are keyword-optimized and can help users understand where they’ll end up.
-Ideally, you’ll want the main categories to be a general keyword, with each level having more specific, long-tailed keywords consistent with a particular need.
+Ideally, you’ll want the main categories to be general keyword, with each level having more specific, long-tailed keywords consistent with a particular need.

 This will help them navigate your website with ease, which, again, boosts your overall site’s SEO.
 Google will see that they’ll spend more time on a page and have multiple pages per session with click-throughs — a pivotal signal to Google that they’re finding what they’re looking for.